cassiosantana/cassiosantana/README.md

  ### Hello,

-I'm Cássio Santana, a backend developer in career transition, as I used to work as an internal auditor conducting audits, inventories, providing constructive feedback, implementing corrective actions, offering guidance, and creating reports.
-Throughout this period, I've acquired behavioral skills such as emotional intelligence, good interpersonal relationships, and teamwork abilities.

-Now, I aim to bring this valuable experience to software development and contribute to the community.

-I'm always reaching for the stars because even if I miss, I'll land in the sky.
+I'm Cássio Santana, a passionate backend developer with a focus on Ruby and Ruby on Rails, seeking new challenges in the world of programming.

+## Versatile Experience
+Before diving into software development, I spent 5 years as an internal auditor, conducting audits, data analysis, and providing constructive feedback.
+This experience equipped me with a strategic perspective and essential skills, including emotional intelligence and effective collaboration.

+## Startup and Innovation
+I participated in a team project at DesenvolvendoMe, where I contributed to an innovative project in the hotel industry using Ruby on Rails.
+This experience strengthened my teamwork and communication skills.
+In May 2023, I received an invitation to join a promising startup that leverages AI to optimize the medical sector.
+While my passion lies in backend development, I'm excited to dive into emerging technologies and grow alongside the team.

+## Professional Approach
+I believe that programming languages and frameworks are tools to achieve goals.
+My dedication is to be a versatile programmer, capable of adapting to needs and delivering effective solutions.
+Each step in my software development journey is a stride toward my higher purpose, keeping me committed and focused.

+Thank you for visiting my profile! 🙌

 <hr>